 - Krylon Polyurethane Spray Sealer (for wood frame)

 Step 1: Seal Frame (Polyurethane)

-Spray the frame of the canvas with a polyurethane spray sealer of your choice.
+Spray the frame of the canvas with Krylon polyurethane spray sealer (or another you have on hand).

 Be sure to roll back and tape down any loose canvas on the back to get thorough coverage.